Anastasio Bustamante: Federalist Revolt of 1840

 Bustamante was not able to suppress the Yucatán movement and its success inspired the federalists to renew their struggle.
-General Urrea had been arrested but continued to conspire with his associates and on July 15, 1840, he was broken out of prison.
+General Urrea had been arrested but continued to conspire with his associates and on 15 July 1840, he was broken out of prison.
 With a group of select men, Urrea broke into the National Palace, snuck past sleeping palace guards, overpowered Bustamante's private bodyguard, and surprised the president in his bedchambers.
 As Bustamante reached for his sword, Urrea announced his presence, to which the president replied with an insult.
 The soldiers aimed their muskets at Bustamante, but were restrained by their officer who reminded them that Bustamante had once been Iturbide's second in command.
 The president was assured that his person would be respected, but was now a prisoner of the rebels.
 Almonte, the minister of war had meanwhile escaped to organize a rescue.

 Valentín Gómez Farías, the former liberal president whose overthrow in 1833 had led to the end of the First Republic, and the creation of the Centralist Republic had now arrived in the country to take command of the revolt.
 Government and federalist forces now converged at the capital.
 Federalists occupied the entire vicinity of the National Palace while government forces prepared their positions for an attack.
 Skirmishes broke out the entire afternoon, sometimes involving artillery.
 A cannonball crashed through the dining room where the captive president was having dinner, covering his table with debris.
 Shortly afterwards the officer charged with watching over him was hit by another cannonball.
 This was the same officer who had earlier restrained the rebels from shooting Bustamante, and the president, with his background as a physician tended to his wounds.

 The conflict appeared to be reaching a stalemate, and the president was released in order to try and reach a negotiation.
 Negotiations broke down and the capital had to face twelve days of warfare, which resulted in property damage, civilian loss of life, and a large exodus of refugees out of the city.
 Now news was received that government reinforcements were on the way under the command of Santa Anna.
 Rather than face a protracted conflict that would destroy the capital, negotiations were started again and an agreement was reached whereby there would be a ceasefire, and the rebels would be granted amnesty.

-The revolt among other national disorders inspired José María Gutiérrez Estrada in October to publish an essay addressed to President Bustamante endorsing a Mexican monarchy with a foreign prince as the remedy for the nation's ills, his outrage over witnessing the National Palace being besieged forming a notable theme throughout the essay.
-In spite of his conservatism and centralism, Bustamante was hardly sympathetic to calls for importing a foreign monarch.
-The printer was arrested and Estrada was forced to flee the country.
+The revolt among other national disorders inspired José María Gutiérrez Estrada in October to publish an essay addressed to President Bustamante advocating the establishment of a Mexican monarchy with a European prince as the remedy for the nation's ills, his indignity over witnessing the National Palace being besieged forming a notable theme throughout the essay.
+President Bustamante was not sympathetic to calls for importing a foreign monarch.
+The resulting outrage to Estrada's monarchist plan, from both the Liberal Party and the Conservative Party was so severe that the publisher of the pamphlet was arrested, and Estrada went into hiding, subsequently fleeing the country.